-Thomas a.
+Of hours a.
 Dames

+Deputy Director

-- Thomas A. Barnes Deputy Director Examinations, Supervision, and Consumer Protection
+Examinations, Supervision, and Consumer Protection

 Introduction to Pre-Need Funeral and Cemetery Trusts

 This section addresses the administration of pre-need funeral and cemetery trusts.
 Policies and procedures should be evaluated in light of the size and character of the pre-need funeral and cemetery business and the mandates of the contracts governing the relationships.